 Pegfilgrastim is a pegylated granulocyte colony-stimulating factor that is FDA-approved to decrease the risk of patients developing febrile neutropenia when receiving myelosuppressive chemotherapy regimens.
 For primary prophylaxis, the risk of developing febrile neutropenia should be 20% or higher, and there should be no other safer regimen that is equally effective available to the patient.
-A patient's chance for developing febrile neutropenia is determined by definable risk factors, listed here:
+Definable risk factors, as listed here, determine a patient's chance for developing febrile neutropenia:

 Pegfilgrastim is the long-acting form of filgrastim, both of which are granulocyte colony-stimulating factors.
 Pegfilgrastim has a polyethylene glycol molecule covalently bound to it, which results in its prolonged duration of action.
 It helps prevent febrile neutropenia by increasing the body's neutrophil level by inducing neutrophil proliferation, differentiation, and maturation.
 It also enhances the survival of mature neutrophils.

 Pegfilgrastim has specific administration instructions for both the prevention of febrile neutropenia and the prevention of the hematopoietic sub-syndrome of acute radiation syndrome.